viztini/linusfetch/README.md

 ## Customization

-The image used in `linusfetch` is currently hardcoded to `~/Downloads/Screenshot from 2025-10-20 21-28-30.jpg`.
-You can modify the `IMAGE_PATH` variable in the `linusfetch` script to use a different image.
+The image used in `linusfetch` is located at `linus.jpg` within the project directory.
+You can replace this file with your own image, ensuring it is also named `linus.jpg`.

 ## Contributing